grazielegrc/playwright-web/README.md

-# playwright-web
+# Playwright

-POC using Playwright to test a web application
+POC using Playwright with JavaScript to test a web application